dt1993/Responsive-Portfolio/README.md

 - [Portfolio](https://dt1993.github.io/Responsive-Portfolio/)

-* Create a responsive portfolio website with About Me page, Portfolio Page, and Contact Me page using HTML5 and CSS
+* Create a responsive portfolio website with About Me page, Portfolio page, and Contact page using HTML5 and CSS